Practice Management Blog

 • You might find that some clients have genuine emergencies, and charging them a cancellation fee may add to their already bad day.

-• Some clients may have sudden financial issues and skipped their appointment as a result.
+• Some clients may have sudden financial issues and skip their appointment as a result.
 While they should have called in advance, one never knows the whole story.

-Think about It, clients who fail to arrive at their appointments without warning give you no time to fill the allotted appointment with another client.
-During your busier times, you might have a waiting list of clients who are eager to see you.
+Think about it, clients who fail to arrive at their appointments without warning give you no time to fill the allotted appointment with another client.
+During your busier times, you might have a waiting list of clients eager to see you.
 Therefore, it’s crucial that you implement policies that allow you to contact your waiting list to fill the appointment.

 2 Things to Consider When it Comes to No-Shows